Ben Carson: High school

-By grade 9, the family's financial situation had improved, his mother surprising neighbors by paying cash to buy a new Chrysler car, and the only government assistance they still relied on was food stamps.
+By grade 9, the family's financial situation had improved.
+His mother surprised neighbors by paying cash to buy a new Chrysler car, and the only government assistance they still relied on was food stamps.
 Carson attended the predominantly black Southwestern High School for grades nine through twelve, graduating third in his class academically.
 In high school, he played the euphonium in band and participated in forensics (public speaking), chess club, and the U.S. Army Junior Reserve Officers' Training Corps (JROTC) program where he reached its highest rank—cadet colonel.
-Carson served as a laboratory assistant in the high school's biology, chemistry, and physics school laboratories beginning in grades 10, 11, and 12, respectively, and worked as a biology laboratory assistant at Wayne State University the summer between grade 11 and 12.
+Carson served as a laboratory assistant in the high school's biology, chemistry, and physics school laboratories beginning in grades 10, 11, and 12, respectively, and worked as a biology laboratory assistant at Wayne State University the summer between grades 11 and 12.

 In his book Gifted Hands, Carson relates that as a youth, he had a violent temper.
 "As a teenager, I would go after people with rocks, and bricks, and baseball bats, and hammers", Carson told NBC's Meet the Press in October 2015.
 He said he once tried to hit his mother on the head with a hammer over a clothing dispute, while in the ninth grade he tried to stab a friend who had changed the radio station.
 Fortunately, the blade broke in his friend's belt buckle.
 Carson said the intended victim, whose identity he wants to protect, was a classmate, a friend, or a close relative.
 After this incident, Carson said he began reading the Book of Proverbs and applying verses on anger.
 As a result, he states he "never had another problem with temper".
 In his various books and at campaign events, he repeated these stories and said he once attacked a schoolmate with a combination lock.
 Nine friends, classmates, and neighbors who grew up with him told CNN in 2015 they did not remember the anger or violence he has described.
 In response, Carson posted on Facebook a 1997 Parade magazine issue, in which his mother verified the stabbing incident.
 He then questioned the extent of the effort CNN had exerted in the investigation.

 Carson has said that he protected white students in a biology lab after a race riot broke out at his high school in response to the assassination of Martin Luther King Jr. in 1968.
 The Wall Street Journal confirmed the riot but could not find anyone who remembered Carson sheltering white students.